 Keep badge contents up to date.
 It’s especially important to update the badge as soon as users have attended to the new information, so that they don’t think additional notifications have arrived.
 Note that setting the badge contents to zero also removes the related notification items from Notification Center.

 Provide a sound that users can choose to hear when a notification arrives.
 A sound can get people’s attention when they’re not looking at the device screen.
 For example, a calendar app might play a sound with an alert that reminds people about an imminent event.
 Or, a collaborative task management app might play a sound with a badge update to signal that a remote colleague has completed an assignment.

 You can supply a custom sound, or you can use a built-in alert sound.
 If you create a custom sound, be sure it’s short, distinctive, and professionally produced.
-(To learn about the technical requirements for this sound, see Preparing Custom Alert Sounds in Local and Remote Notification Programming Guide.)
+(To learn about the technical requirements for this sound, see Preparing Custom Alert Sounds.)
 Note that you can’t programmatically cause the device to vibrate when a notification is delivered, because the user has control over whether alerts are accompanied by vibration.